adielBm/math/math/Linear Algebra/Matrices.md

 > **WolframAlpha** `inverse [matrix]`

+### Elementary matrix

+- $A$ is called an **elementary matrix** if it can be obtained from an identity matrix by performing a single elementary row operation.
+- Every elementary matrix is invertible, and the inverse is also an elementary matrix.
 ## Rank

 - rank of **square matrix:** let $A,B$ are square matrices of order $n$, then: